 Celexa Dosage and Administration

-Allow at least 2 weeks to elapse between discontinuance of an MAO inhibitor and initiation of citalopram, and vice versa.399 (See Contraindications and also see Serotonin Syndrome or Neuroleptic Malignant Syndrome-like Reactions under Cautions.)
+Allow at least 2 weeks to elapse between discontinuance of an MAO inhibitor intended to treat psychiatric disorders and initiation of citalopram, and vice versa.399 (See Contraindications and Serotonin Syndrome under Cautions and also see Specific Drugs under Interactions.)

 Monitor for possible worsening of depression, suicidality, or unusual changes in behavior, especially at the beginning of therapy or during periods of dosage adjustments.370 371 376 399 (See Worsening of Depression and Suicidality Risk under Cautions.)